Subscribe to AfricArt, it's FREE! News & deals on African Art, in your inbox.

-Our African people painting collection celebrates the wealth of diversity of the continent's peoples.
+Our African people painting collection celebrates the wealth of cultural diversity of the continent's peoples...

-From the rulers and the ruled, traditional and modern, the warriors and the peacekeepers.
+From the rulers to the ruled, the traditional to the modern, warriors to the peacekeepers.

 Obviously, these are not discrete categories and the monarchs and warriors may also show up as tribal peoples.